tarantool/doc/doc/platform/ddl_dml/performing_migrations_tt.rst

 The next migration changes the space format incompatibly: instead of one ``name`` field, the new format includes two fields ``first_name`` and ``last_name``.
-To apply this migration, you need to change each tuple's format preserving the stored data.
+To apply this migration, you need to change each tuple's structure preserving the stored data.
 The :ref:`space.upgrade <enterprise-space_upgrade>` helps with this task.

 Create a new file ``000003_alter_writers_space.lua`` in ``/migrations/scenario``.